quantum-tinkerer/pymablock/CONTRIBUTING.md

 Pymablock adopted [SPEC-0](https://scientific-python.org/specs/spec-0000/) for setting minimal requirements on Python, NumPy, and SciPy.

-Before making a release check that the minimal versions specified in `pyproject.toml` and in `noxfile.py` adhere to SPEC-0.
+Before making a release check that the minimal versions specified in `pyproject.toml` adhere to SPEC-0.

 ## Release checklist